 - make management decisions regarding employment or engagement or continued employment or engagement or redeployment; and/or

 Compliance monitoring, security and systems use

-- Measuring the performance of The Barnet Group’s IT systems by monitoring employee usage of systems; this includes analysing times, locations, and activities whilst users are logged into the network;
+- Measuring the performance of The Barnet Group’s IT systems by monitoring staff usage of systems; this includes analysing times, locations, and activities whilst users are logged into the network;

 - Auditing, monitoring, investigation, and compliance monitoring activities in relation to The Barnet Group policies, Code of Conduct, applicable law, the prevention and detection of criminal activity, and to protect The Barnet Group’s and the London Borough of Barnet’s assets and premises.